swpenninga/permeabilityCNN/README.md

 * Open `dataprocessing.ipynb` to convert the matlab files to numpy arrays (this enlarges the files 5-fold because matlab's compression is lost).
 This file should be easy to configure to your system (ram size and disk space etc.)

-* `keras.ipynb` imports the numpy notebooks in a loop-structure that should be changed to correspond to the datasets you created in step 4.
+* `keras.ipynb` imports the numpy notebooks in a loop-structure that should be changed to correspond to the datasets you created in the previous step.

 * to run `keras.ipynb` you have to make sure that the first cell shows `Num GPUs Available:  1` to recognize the GPU, the setup described there is most likely different for your PC and you should use the links down below.